Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

-In *Envelope* visualization, it allows you to edit the influence of the selected bones (their *Dist* property, see the :doc:`skinning part </rigging/skinning/index>`) - as with the "standard" scaling with this visualization (see the previous section), this is a one-value property, so there is no axis locking and such.
+In *Envelope* visualization, it allows you to edit the influence of the selected bones (their *Dist* property, see the :doc:`skinning part </rigging/skinning/index>`) - as with the "standard" scaling with this visualization (see the previous section), this is an one-value property, so there is no axis locking and such.

 .. list-table:: Envelope scaling example.